Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_advanced_options.md

 Open CAS Linux supports multi-level caching.
-For example, this enables the user to cache warm data from slow HDD media to faster SSD media, and then cache hot data from the SSD to an even faster media such as a RAMdisk.
+For example, this enables the user to cache warm data from slow HDD media to faster SSD media, and then cache hot data from the SSD to an even faster media such as a RAMdisk or Intel(R) Optane(TM) SSDs.
 In this case, a fixed portion of DRAM will be allocated for buffering, and the SSD will remain as a fully inclusive cache so DRAM cache data will always be available on the SSD.